Guuzzeji/youtube-scissors-cli/README.md

 - Create a pull request here
   - Make sure to add a description of what changes you have made and why your changes are important.

   -  Add me (@Guuzzeji) to the pull request, add me as a reviewer.
-This notify me that you made a pull request and allow me to review the changes you made.
+This will notify me that you made a pull request and allow me to review the changes you made.

 ---